awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 To help keep your data secure, Amazon ElastiCache and Amazon EC2 provide mechanisms to guard against unauthorized access of your data on the server\.
 By providing in\-transit encryption capability, ElastiCache gives you a tool you can use to help protect your data when it is moving from one location to another\.

-In\-transit encryption is optional and can only be enabled on Redis replication groups when they are created\.
  You enable in\-transit encryption on a replication group by setting the parameter `TransitEncryptionEnabled` to `true` \(CLI: `--transit-encryption-enabled`\) when you create the replication group\.
 You can do this whether you are creating the replication group using the AWS Management Console, the AWS CLI, or the ElastiCache API\.
 If you enable in\-transit encryption, you must also provide a value for `CacheSubnetGroup`\.

-**Important**
-The parameters `TransitEncryptionEnabled` \(CLI: `--transit-encryption-enabled`\) are only available when using the `CreateReplicationGroup` \(CLI: `create-replication-group`\) operation\.

 **Topics**
 + [In\-transit encryption overview](#in-transit-encryption-overview)